Ellen Browning Scripps Memorial Pier

 Scripps Pier is also a vital teaching tool, with undergraduate and graduate classes visiting the pier to learn about data collection, instrumentation, chemistry of the ocean, and more.
 Birch Aquarium's "Beach Science" program, funded through the Price Philanthropies Ocean Science Education Fund, brings sixth grade students from underserved communities to the beach to learn about ocean science, which includes a full-day field trip to Birch Aquarium and the Ellen Browning Scripps Memorial Pier.

+Can you walk on Scripps Pier?
 Because of the sensitivity of the science instruments on the pier and the nature of the operations that take place there, the Ellen Browning Scripps Memorial Pier is generally not open to the public outside of special events.
 Public tours are normally offered monthly.

 Additionally, Scripps Community Outreach for Public Education (SCOPE) is a student-led, volunteer-driven, outreach program that specializes in connecting groups in the general public directly with the incredible science conducted at Scripps Institution of Oceanography.
 SCOPE also offers tours of the pier, Hubbs Research Aquarium, and the coastal reserve to school groups and other members of the public.
 More information on scheduling tours with SCOPE can be found here.